SpikeInterface/spikeinterface/doc/module_sorting_components.rst

 Motion estimation
 -----------------

-Recently drift estimation have been added in some the sorting pipeline (kilosort 2.5, ...)
-Some Neuropixel datasets have shown that this is crucials step.
+Recently, drift estimation has been added in some the available spike sorters (Kilosort 2.5, 3) Especially for Neuropixels-like probes, this is crucials step.

-Several methods have been proposed for this.
-Only one is implemented in spikeinterface at the moment, the one from Paninski lab.
+Several methods have been proposed to correct for drifts, but only one is currently implemented in spikeinterface at the moment.
+See `Decentralized Motion Inference and Registration of Neuropixel Data <https://ieeexplore.ieee.org/document/9414145>`_ for more details.

-See `Decentralized Motion Inference and Registration of Neuropixel Data <https://ieeexplore.ieee.org/document/9414145>`_ This steps is after peak detection and peak localization.
+The motion estimation step comes after peak detection and peak localization.
-The idea is to divide the recording in time bin and estimate the relative motion in between temporal bins.
+The idea is to divide the recording in time bins and estimate the relative motion between temporal bins.

-This methods have 2 flavor:
+This method has two options:

-  * rigid drift : on motion vector for the entire probe is estimated
+  * rigid drift : one motion vector is estimated for the entire probe
-  * non rigid drift : one motion vector per depth bins
+  * non-rigid drift : one motion vector is estimated per depth bin

-Here an example with non rigid motion estimation
+Here is an example with non-rigid motion estimation

 .. code-block:: python